raleighquantified/raleighquantified.github.io/_posts/2018-3-13-machine-learning-demolition.md

 However, when I looked at the data, I found that for a narrow majority of these properties, there was no record of their ever having been replaced.
 What could account for this?
 I had been itching to work on a classification problem anyway, so I decided to train a random forest model in order to get some sense of:

-1. The extent to which demolition and rebuilding patterns predictable.
+1. The extent to which demolition and rebuilding patterns are predictable.

-2. The most important "risk factors" that predict whether a given property will be rebuilt and never replaced.
+2. The most important "risk factors" that predict whether a given property will be demolished and never replaced.

 <h2>Preparing the Data</h2>